vredez/cpustatus/README.md

 # cpustatus
 A small tool generating a text-based status line for CPU core usage bars based on ```/proc/stat``` data.
+Useful for text-based status bars like in [dwm](https://dwm.suckless.org/).
 ## Installation
 ```
 sudo make install